 This type of agency’s primary role as far as cruising is concerned is the underwriting of potentially risky overseas investments.
 ECA’s can operate as part of a government department, or they can operate as private companies.
 Germany’s official ECA, Hermes, has financed several Norwegian ships.
 Hermes recently agreed to defer loan payments on five of those new builds.

-With regards to financial matters (including Securities And Exchange Commission filings and stock reports), forward-looking statements are essentially predictions about how a company or stock will do in the future.
+In regard to financial matters (including Securities And Exchange Commission filings and stock reports), forward-looking statements are essentially predictions about how a company or stock will do in the future.

 Given that the future is, of course, unpredictable, these statements are usually accompanied by warnings about the various factors which could impact things moving forward.

 The cash (or access to cash) that a company has immediately available to pay debts, including monthly operating costs.
-This has become a very big issue for cruise lines, given that they continue to have on-going expenses despite generating no real revenue to speak of.
+This has become a very big issue for cruise lines, given that they continue to have ongoing expenses despite generating no real revenue to speak of.

 Private Equity Firms